Cat or cow? Why do cats eat grass?

 Healthy cat nutritional elements

-Cats need a high proportion of proteins in their diet to cover their amino acid requirements.
+Cats need a high proportion of proteins in their diet to cover their amino acid requirements and generate energy.
 Amino acids are the building blocks of muscle, skin, and hair, and your kitty’s system is best able to metabolise animal proteins, the healthiest of which are:

 Vegetable protein sources are nowhere near as efficient at giving cats the amino acids they need, so they would have to eat considerably more of a cereal-based food to cover the requirements